DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ```

-### G-buffer rendering
+### G-buffer Rendering

-The G-buffer is rendered by a full-screen render pass, where a pixel shader
+The G-buffer is rendered by a full-screen render pass, where the pixel shader
 performs ray casting through the scene.
 It starts with computing the ray starting
 and end points using the inverse view-projection matrix: